cylc/cylc-doc/src/user-guide/writing-suites.rst

        {{ raise('VARIABLE must be defined for this suite.') }}
    {% endif %}

+.. _jinja2-assert:

 Assert
 """"""

-The "assert" function will raise an exception containing the text provided in the second argument providing that the first argument evaluates as False.
+The ``assert`` function will raise an exception containing the text provided in the second argument providing that the first argument evaluates as False.
 The following example is equivalent to the "raise" example above.